Fleeing suspect ditches guns in chase from Port Neches to Port Arthur, police say - Port Arthur News

 PORT NECHES — A police pursuit that started in Port Neches ended in Port Arthur and led to one arrest and the recovery of numerous guns and stolen merchandise, authorities said.

-Port Neches Police Chief Paul Lemoine an officer patrolling the 2700 block of Saba Lane at approximately 2 a.m.
+Port Neches Police Chief Paul Lemoine said an officer patrolling the 2700 block of Saba Lane at approximately 2 a.m.
 Friday spotted a suspicious vehicle “slow rolling with its lights off.”

 “The officer was patrolling this area due to recent vehicle burglaries in the city and surrounding cities,” Lemoine said.
 “The officer attempted to stop the suspect vehicle on Saba Lane at the intersection with Landry Lane, but the driver refused to stop.”